-Girls' 6th - 12th Grades
+Girls 6th - 12th Grades

-General:

-Hair should be worn neatly combed and out of the eyes.
+General: Hair should be worn neatly combed and out of the eyes.
 Extreme hairstyles, unnatural hair colors, and/or excessive makeup are inappropriate.
 Excessive accessories are not allowed.
 Sunglasses may not be worn in buildings.
 No body piercing.
 No visible tattoos.
 No scarves, caps, or bandannas are allowed as head wear.
 No hats of any type are allowed at any time during the school day.
 Clothing should be kept in good condition.

-Skirts:

-Grace plaid skirts from Caplan's or Polos and Plaids.
+Skirts: Grace plaid skirts from Caplan's or Polos and Plaids.
+Hem should be no more than 3"

+Skorts: Grace plaid or khaki skorts from Caplan's or Polos and Plaids.
 Hem should be no more than 3" above the crease in the back of the knee.

-Skorts:

-Grace plaid skorts from Caplan's or Polos and Plaids.
-Hem should be no more than 3" above the crease in the back of the knee.

-Slacks:

-Khaki uniform slacks, capri pants, and walking shorts from Caplan's, Polos and Plaids or from the uniform department of other stores.
+Slacks: Khaki uniform slacks, capri pants, and walking shorts from Caplan's or from the uniform department of other stores.
 Slacks, capri pants, and shorts may be worn with a belt (if shirt is tucked in) and must not be overly loose or tight-fitting.
 They may be straight leg style, but not jeggings or skinny fit.
 No cargo pocket style.
 The hem of walking shorts should be no more than 3" above the crease in the back of the knee.

-Shirts:

-Grace uniform T-shirts (short and long-sleeved) must be purchased through the school.
-Students may wear white oxford shirts purchased from Caplan's or Polos and Plaids, buttoned modestly.
+Shirts: Grace uniform T-shirts (short and long-sleeved) purchased through the school.
+Students may wear white oxford shirts and polo shirts from Caplan's, buttoned modestly.
 Solid white or black turtlenecks or white or black T-shirts may be worn as undershirts but must be tucked in.

-Leggings:

-During cold weather, solid black, gray, navy, dark hunter green, or white leggings that are opaque (not see-through) may be worn.
+Leggings: During cold weather, solid black, gray, navy, dark hunter green, or white leggings that are opaque (not see-through) may be worn.
 They must be solid and have no stripe, lace, or pattern.
 Pants or sweatpants may not be worn under skirts.